Henry Austin Martin

 Henry Austin Martin (23 July 1824 – 7 December 1884) was an English-born American physician known for introducing the method of production and use of smallpox vaccine lymph from calves.
+He was the first American physician to experiment successfully with a vaccine for the bovine virus.

-Early life and education
+Early life

-Birth

 Martin was born on 23 July 1824 in London, England.
 His father was Henry James Martin, Esq.
 M. R. C. S.

+Martin graduated from Harvard Medical School with an MD in 1845.